diogro/expressionVariance-manuscript/main.md

 Similarly, we used gene-level information when possible, and for tracks with only window-based metrics, gene-level information was assembled from the 10 kb windows using the same assignment method described above.
 Nucleotide diversity ($\pi$), the average pairwise number of differences per site among the chromosomes in a population [@Nei1979-hg], provides insight into the genetic diversity within a population, in this case, the CEU population within 1000 genomes.

-__Gene connectivity__: For each data sets, we calculated the average weighted connectivity for all genes by creating a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression levels across samples.
+__Gene connectivity__: For each data set, we calculated the average weighted connectivity for all genes by creating a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression levels across samples.
 We then trimmed this graph by keeping only edges for which the Spearman correlation is significant at a BH false discovery rate of 1%.
 In this trimmed network, we then took the average of the Spearman correlation of all remaining edges for each gene.
 So, for each study, we have a measure of the average correlation of each gene with every other gene.